 I think it’s safe to say that there are very few cities so close to the UK where a short break can include such a multiplicity of encounters and experiences – maybe only Reykjavik?
 Then maybe St. John’s is the new Reykjavik?
 Just without the extortionate price tags.

-I travelled to St. John’s with Westjet from London Gatwick.
-Flight time is less than five hours and with a time difference of just 3.5hrs, the 11am WestJet flight got me into St. John’s just after lunch which makes it a great short break destination.
+From London, the flight time to St. John’s is only around five hours and 40 minutes, and with a time difference of just 3.5hrs, it’s a great short break destination.

 St. John’s is just a 10 minute taxi ride from St. John’s International Airport and it costs $25 CAD (approx £14 for a one-way trip)

 I travelled to Cape Spear with McCarthy’s Party on a half-day private guided tour of the Greater St. John’s area.
 Andrew my guide and chauffeur, and co-owner of McCarthy’s Party collected me from my hotel in Downtown St. John’s and tailored the tour to my interests to including the best places for urban and wildlife photography.
 This is a great way to get to learn about the history of St. John’s, in the comfort of a luxury vehicle and with some fabulous Irish/Canadian humour along the way.
 Private tours can be tailored to your interests and range from a few hours to multi-day tours.